brian-j-smith/Mamba.jl/doc/samplers/bhmc.rst

 Stand-Alone Function
 ^^^^^^^^^^^^^^^^^^^^

-.. function:: bhmc!(v::BHMCVariate, T::Real, logf::Function)
+.. function:: bhmc!(v::BHMCVariate, traveltime::Real, logf::Function)

     Simulate one draw from a target distribution using the BHMC sampler.
 Parameters are assumed to have binary numerical values (0 or 1).

     **Arguments**

         * ``v`` : current state of parameters to be simulated.
-        * ``T`` : Length of time over which particle paths are simulated.
+        * ``traveltime`` : Length of time over which particle paths are simulated.
         * ``logf`` : function to compute the log-transformed density (up to a normalizing constant) at ``v.value``.

     **Value**